Tacoma Dome

 The Tacoma Dome is an indoor multi-purpose arena in Tacoma, Washington, United States.
 It is located south of Downtown Tacoma, adjacent to Interstate 5 and Tacoma Dome Station.
 It is currently used for basketball tournaments by the Washington Interscholastic Activities Association (WIAA), concerts, and other community events.
 In its early years, it was primarily used as a venue for minor league ice hockey and indoor soccer, and later temporarily hosted professional teams from Seattle.

+The first professional team to play at the arena was the Tacoma Stars, an indoor soccer team in the original MISL from 1983 to 1992.
+They were followed by a temporary stay for the Seattle SuperSonics during the 1994–95 NBA season while KeyArena was renovated.
+The Seattle Sounders of the American Professional Soccer League played on a full-size pitch at the Tacoma Dome during part of their inaugural season in 1994.